jipiboily/spree_multi_lingual/README.md

 5. Fallback
 6. Rake task for store that already have users

+## Contributors

+Special thanks to sbounmy for the amount of contributions he did.
+Thanks to Radar for merging spree_localize.

 ## Testing

 Be sure to bundle your dependencies and then create a dummy test app for the specs to run against.